g-amador/incremental-fluids-java/README.md

 Finally, parallel versions either in CUDA/OpenCL/GLSL.

 I would gladly accept suggestions/contributions to make the code more clearer or to add interesting features.
+Also, changes to access control or redundant static variables or methods Identified please send me a notice.